-83(b): Low Initial Cost, High Eventual Payback for Small Businesses
+IRS 83b election: Low Initial Cost, High Eventual Payback for Founders

-The 83(b) election allows you to pay taxes on the total market value of your equity grant at the beginning of your vesting agreement, as opposed to paying taxes on it annually.
+The 83b election lets you pay taxes on the total market value of your equity grant at the beginning of your vesting agreement, as opposed to paying taxes on it annually.

-Using the 83(b) election means that if your stock explodes in value, later on, you won’t have to pay an annual tax on it unless the company is later bought, merged, or goes public.
+Using the 83B election means that if your stock explodes in value later on, you won’t have to pay an annual tax on it unless the company is bought, merged, or goes public.
 Even then, you won’t pay the typical income tax rate—you’ll pay the considerably lower long-term capital gains rate.
-For an example of how the 83(b) can save a founder or investor serious money, check out this chart:

 Obviously, the exact amount of tax savings will vary by situation.
-Still, it’s safe to say that shareholders whose companies are new and valued at next to nothing have everything to gain from the 83(b) election.
+Still, it’s safe to say that shareholders whose companies are new and building value have everything to gain from the 83B election.

 Use the Small Business Tax Election, Or Potentially Lose It

-There is only one major risk to the 83(b) tax election.
-Because your stock could go down in value as opposed to up, you may lose money AND save on taxes.
-This is why founders with a lower valuation tend to benefit the most from 83(b).
+There is only one major risk to taking the 83b tax election.
+Because your stock could go down in value as opposed to up, you may lose money and save on taxes.
+This is why founders with a lower valuation tend to benefit the most from 83b.

-Also, if you leave your company before your restricted stock vests, you’ll lose out on the tax money you paid when you filed the 83(b) election.
+Also, if you leave your company before your restricted stock vests, you’ll lose out on the tax money you paid when you filed the 83b election form.

 You only have 30 days after the grant is made to tell the IRS that you will use the election.
 Missing the window for 83b filing can cost a startup’s founders a lot of money.

 83(b) Tax Election for Foreign Investors

-If you’re a foreign investor who lives in the United States (the IRS calls you a “nonresident alien”), you can still benefit from the 83(b), but there are a few more things you need to know.
+If you’re a foreign investor living in the United States (the IRS calls you a “nonresident alien”), you can still benefit from the 83b, but there are a few more things you need to know.

-First, the IRS doesn’t explicitly state that a nonresident alien can or cannot file an 83(b).
-So if you do file an 83(b), you’re leaving yourself open to having to pay U.S. income tax on the value of the stock, at least in theory.
-But, if all the services you’ve provided to the company have taken place outside of the United States, you won’t need to pay tax on your equity.
+The IRS doesn’t explicitly state that a nonresident alien can or cannot file an 83b.
+So if you do file an 83b, you’re leaving yourself open to paying US income tax on the value of the stock, at least in theory.
+But if all the services you’ve provided to the company have taken place outside of the United States, you won’t need to pay tax on your equity.

-If you’re a foreign investor who plans to become a resident alien, they will benefit from the 83(b) because the value of the stock as of the end of the vesting period will not be taxed under the normal rules of §83, thanks to the previous 83(b) election that was made.
-However, you will, of course, have to pay tax on the stock when it’s sold.
+If you’re a foreign investor who plans to become a resident alien, you will benefit from the 83b because the value of the stock at the end of the vesting period will not be taxed under the normal rules of §83, thanks to the previous 83b election that was made.
+However, you will have to pay tax on the stock when it’s sold.

-Best of all, because foreign tax credits for the tax imposed on the stock transfer date would usually not be available to nonresident aliens, the 83(b) can help foreign investors who have plans to become resident aliens avoid double taxation.
+Because foreign tax credits for the tax imposed on the stock transfer date would usually not be available to nonresident aliens, the 83b can help foreign investors with plans to become resident aliens avoid double taxation.

-The 83(b) election is a great option for founders of brand-new companies, resulting in significant tax savings down the road.
+The 83b election is a great option for founders of brand-new companies, resulting in significant tax savings down the road.
 But you need to send an 83b filing at the right time to take advantage of its benefits.